Just like oil was a natural resource powering the last industrial revolution, data is going to be the natural resource for this industrial revolution.

 —Abhishek Mehta, CEO Tresata

 Data has become critically important across the entire enterprise.
-It influences business decisions, helps create better products, improves the way products are developed and drives operational efficiencies.
-This article describes the critical role data plays in the enterprise, the DataOps process to manage and deliver extensive volumes of data, and how to apply DataOps in SAFe.
+It influences business decisions, helps create better products, improves product development, and drives operational efficiencies.
+This article describes data’s critical role in the enterprise, the DataOps process to manage and deliver extensive volumes of data, and how to apply DataOps in SAFe.